JPlumridge/GenericODataWebApi/README.md

 # GenericODataWebApi
-Provides controllers that provide all OData functions for an entity set
+Provides controllers that provide all OData functions for an entity set, and automatic integration into the WebAPI pipeline

 Available on NuGet at https://www.nuget.org/packages/GenericODataWebApi
 ##Setup